Stockholm-Arlanda International Airport

 Car rental companies represented at the airport include Avis, Europcar and Hertz.

 Taxis are available directly outside all terminals at the airport.
-Most taxi companies offer a fixed rate of 435kr for the trip to the city centre, which should take about half an hour.
+Most taxi companies offer a fixed rate for the trip to the city centre, which should take about half an hour.

 Transfer between terminals